Garnkirk and Glasgow Railway: Construction

 Francis Whishaw, writing in 1839, stated that there were six level crossings on the line.

-Construction was delayed by exceptionally bad weather, and the company had to obtain parliamentary authority for additional capital, which it obtained on 17 June 1830 for a further £21,150.
+Construction was delayed by exceptionally bad weather, and the company had to obtain parliamentary authority for additional capital, which it obtained in the Garnkirk and Glasgow Railway Act 1830 (11 Geo.
+4 & 1 Will.
+4. c. cxxv) on 17 June 1830 for a further £21,150.

 The first revenue traffic was carried in March 1831, when coal was sent eastwards from Gartcloss Colliery to the M&KR system, but during May 1831 horse-drawn coal trains from Monklands to Glasgow started operating.

 Operation and traffic

 Now following swiftly on from the opening, a passenger service was started on 1 June 1831, running from the G&GR Townhead terminus and Leaend, on the margin of Airdrie, on the Ballochney Railway, the trains operating intermediately over the M&KR.
 There were four journeys every day.